jandl64/jupyter_experiments/README.md

 # jupyter_experiments
- A experimental repository for Python (and R) Jupyter notebooks
+An experimental repository of Jupiter notebooks, created to complement a basic Python programming course.